brettlungal/brettlungal.github.io/README.md

             ```bash
             git branch -M main
             ```
-        5. Replace "githubUsername" with your Github username and run the following command to link your folder to your git repo you created in step 1
+        5. Replace "githubUsername" with your GitHub username and run the following command to link your folder to your git repo you created in step 1
             ```bash
             git remote add origin https://github.com/githubUsername/githubUsername.github.io.git
             ```
-        6. Run the following command to push your Jekyll static website to Github to be hosted publicly
+        6. Run the following command to push your Jekyll static website to GitHub to be hosted publicly
             ```bash
             git push -u origin main
             ```
     >Etter says that this method of storing documentation allows all of the documents to stay up to date and in sync, as well as allows for offline work!
-* ### Step 8 - View Your Static Website On Github Pages!
+* ### Step 8 - View Your Static Website On GitHub Pages!
-    1. Navigate to https://username.github.io where username is your github username to view your public static webpage!
+    1. Navigate to https://username.github.io where username is your GitHub username to view your public static webpage!
     [![Image from Gyazo](https://i.gyazo.com/ffd54b87897c22d9d6ccb5c8a8c7e143.gif)](https://gyazo.com/ffd54b87897c22d9d6ccb5c8a8c7e143)
     > Etter says that static webpages are the best way to host documentation for people to view as it is simple to migrate, has no external dependencies, and can be updated and evolve as the product evolves.
 Etter noted that a pdf that someone downloads can go stale and out of date easily, thats where static webpages come to save the day!